 Steve Allen, Sarah Gray and Ken Mastris recently attended the APPG on Bladder and Bowel Care at the House of Commons.
 This All-Party Parliamentary Group is championing the Boys NEED Bins campaign, and we are looking at the Levelling Up Bill which is currently going through parliament to does offer some opportunities and our involvement the APPG on Bladder and Bowel Care may mean we will be able to ask to table some amendments to make the ask more robust in terms of bin provision in men’s cubicles.

-Boys NEED Bins Workshop
+Boys NEED Bins Survey

 Want to help shape our Boys NEED Bins initiative?
 If you’ve personally experienced bladder or bowel leakage or incontinence after prostate cancer treatment then we want to hear from you.
 We need people who have had real life experiences of incontinence from prostate cancer treatment to develop an initiative that helps people on a daily basis.
+Along with other charities, we want to change the law to make sure every public toilet across the UK is fit for men’s needs.